kaismic/Hitomi-Scroll-Viewer/README.md

 - Download galleries
 - Auto scrolling
 - Change view direction
+- Sync data on Google Drive using your Google Account

 ## How to install
 If you are upgrading the app from version 2.x.x.x to 2.x.x.x, please skip step 2.
 Otherwise, follow all the steps.
 1. [Download](https://github.com/kaismic/Hitomi-Scroll-Viewer/releases/latest) `Hitomi-Scroll-Viewer.cer` and `Hitomi-Scroll-Viewer_x.x.x.x.msixbundle`.
 2. Open `Hitomi-Scroll-Viewer.cer` -> Install Certificate-> Local Machine -> Place all certificates in the following store -> Browse -> Trusted People -> Next -> Finish.
 3. Open `Hitomi-Scroll-Viewer_x.x.x.x.msixbundle` and install.
-(Note: The installation might seem stuck at around 15% but it is just taking a long time to install and should normally take no more than 5 minutes.)
+(Note: The installation might seem stuck at around 15% but it is in progress and should normally take no more than 5 minutes.)
 4. Also, if a window pops up saying "You must install .NET Desktop Runtime...", install it.

 ## Usage / Controls
 - In Search page:
     - Enter one tag filter term at each new line in text boxes using the enter key.
-    - You must save tag filters before using them to generate search links.
+    - After editing a tag filter, you must save it to apply the changes before using it to generate search links.
 - In View page:
     - Move the mouse to the top of the screen to show the settings menu.
-    - Press the Spacebar to start/stop auto scrolling.
+    - Use the spacebar to start/stop auto-scrolling.
     - Press the `L` key to enable/disable the loop when auto-scrolling.
     - Use the left/up and right/down arrow keys or mouse wheel to switch between pages.